cnichte/basic-electron-typescript-react-starter/README.md

 `npm run make` builds a zipped App in the `out/make/` Folder.

-Should run without errors.
+* Should run without errors.

-Inspect the code for further reference.
+* Inspect the code for further reference.
+* Have fun and success with your project.

 ```bash
 # publish on github (has to be setup)